-Keith is an athletic middle aged movie maker, who was hit by a car when out biking an early morning.
+Keith is an athletic middle aged movie maker, who was hit by a car when out biking one early morning.

 He broke his hip and had surgery right after the accident.
 Keith called me before the surgery and asked about my availability, because he wanted a treatment as soon as possible afterwards, as he wanted to prevent too much scar tissue build up as a result from the invasion to the body.

 He wanted to make sure to get work done on his leg before scar tissue built up too much and would wreck a havoc on his body.
-Keith also wanted to make sure he regained his range of motion quickly and if the build up of scar tissue goes too far, it would just be harder to break up the longer we would wait.
+Keith also wanted to make sure he regained his range of motion quickly.

 5-6 days after surgery

-I moved along carefully and started off with craniosacral therapy and some other very light touch techniques.
+The first session took place very soon after the surgery, and we therefore moved along very carefully.
+I started off with cranio sacral therapy and some other very light touch techniques.
 I started working on the healthy Left leg at first, which gave releases in the injured right leg.

 The right leg was very swollen.
 There were big purple bruises from the inner thigh down to the knee.
 There were Compresses and bandages on the outer side.
 As there were a lot of tension in the gluteus I also worked that muscle group on both sides.